arshluthra0/ArshBookStore/ArshBookstore/ReadMe.txt

 12:45- Tried clicking the Create New Product button and thw window just closed and started showing me error.

 2:30-Tried resolving the exception, but I am not able to do so.
 Will ask professor in class.

+5th December
+Tried contining and it shows an ajax error.
+My page is working perfectly but it just shows an error.

 ___________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 Total time put into the Project: 19 Hours